Links for Palaeobotanists

 Hugo van den Berg, Department of Theoretical Biology, Faculty of Biology Vrije Universiteit, Amsterdam, The Netherlands: Microbial mats.

-The Virtual Fossil Museum Fossils across geological time and evolution: Fossil Image Galleries, Stromatolites of America.
+The Virtual Fossil Museum: Stromatolites of America.

 Ben Waggoner & Brian Speer, Mineraltown.com: Bacteria: Fossil Record.

 Jeff Warner, Fullerton College, Fullerton, California: Domed Cyanobacterial Cabbage-Head Stromatolites.
-Hoyt Limestone, Late Cambrian; Lester Park, New York
+Hoyt Limestone, Late Cambrian; Lester Park, New York.

 !
 David T. Webb, University of Hawaii at Manoa, Honolulu: The Plant Kingdom, Form & Function in Algae & Plants, Cyanophyta - Cyanobacteria.
 A well illustrated introduction and detailed overview on many aspects of cyanobacter biology.